-Throughout the program, students will identify a research question, develop and orally present a research proposal, conduct their proposed research project, and gain experience in science communication by presenting results of their project in a manuscript-style research paper and orally at a laboratory-wide research symposium during the final week of the program.
-In some cases, this paper will form the basis for (or contribute to) a subsequent publication in the scientific literature.
-REU students will also participate in a series of career and skill-building workshops and field trips throughout the program.
+Throughout the program, students will identify a research question, develop and orally present a research proposal, conduct their proposed research project, and gain experience in science communication by presenting the results of their project in LUMCON’s annual Summer Student Research Symposium during the final week of the program.
+In some cases, REUs will have the opportunity to further develop and refine their results into a manuscript that will form the basis for (or contribute to) a subsequent publication in the scientific literature.
+REU students will also participate in a series of career and skill-building workshops and activities throughout the program.
 REU students are immersed in the LUMCON community and will have the opportunity to participate in seminars, laboratory outreach programs, social events, and more throughout the summer.

-In addition to the six NSF REU interns, LUMCON typically supports additional undergraduate interns through a variety of other funding sources.
-Prospective students are encouraged to contact faculty members directly to see what additional opportunities they may have available this summer.
-Each summer, the LUMCON University Education program offers several undergraduate/graduate level field courses.
-REU participants will have plenty of opportunities to interact with these other students as well as graduate students and visiting scientists in residence over the summer providing an even richer REU experience.
+Each summer, the LUMCON Marine Education program (through the White Boot School) offers several undergraduate/graduate level field courses.
+REU participants will have plenty of opportunities to interact with these other students as well as graduate students, visiting scientists in residence over the summer, K-12 students participating in a variety of camps and programs, and visitors from the general public, providing an even richer REU experience.

 Interns pay no facility fees or tuition charges and receive:

-- Room and board at the DeFelice Marine Center
+- Free housing and meals at the DeFelice Marine Center

 - Funds to partially or fully cover travel costs to and from LUMCON from their home or university